afjalhossain31/MarqFlix/README.md

-# 🎬 Marquee — Movie Explorer
+# 🎬 MarqFlix — Movie Explorer

 A responsive Movie Explorer built with React, Tailwind CSS, and the [TVMaze API](https://www.tvmaze.com/api).
 Browse shows, search by title, and open a details modal with rating, genres, cast, and synopsis.